 Means of individualisation

-Russian IP legislation protects, inter alia, means of individualisation, being names or designations that are used to distinguish and identify companies, or goods or services that they offer.
+Russian IP legislation protects, inter alia, means of individualisation (i.e., names or designations) used to distinguish and identify companies or goods or services that they offer.
 These are company names, trade or commercial names, trademarks and service marks, as well as appellations of origin of goods.

-The company name is indicated in the corporate documents of the company, and it is reflected in the Unified State Register of Legal Entities.
+The company name is indicated in the corporate documents of the company and this is reflected in the Unified State Register of Legal Entities.
 The company name is protected in Russia upon the company's registration with the tax authorities.
 The exclusive right of a company over its company name may not be transferred or licensed to third parties.

 Legal entities may use trade names separately from their company name.
 Unlike the company name, the trade name is not necessarily mentioned in corporate documents or in the Unified State Register of Legal Entities.
 The trade name may be used to distinguish different enterprises of a legal entity.
 A legal entity can have only one trade name.
 A legal entity may not use a trade name that would create confusion with a third party's company name or trademark or that would mislead consumers.
 The right to use a trade name to individualise a Russian company is valid throughout Russia.
 The right to use a trade name is protected independently, regardless of the company name or trademarks.
 It may be transferred by a franchise agreement or by a contract for the lease of an enterprise.